VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

   events that relate to the state of an aggregate.
 Using snapshots may enable you limit the amount of data that you need to load: you can go back to the latest snapshot and replay the events from that point forward.
-See the chapter "A CQRS/ES Deep Dive" for more information about snapshots.
+See the chapter "A CQRS and ES Deep Dive" for more information about snapshots.
 - **Versioning.** You may find it necessary to change the definition of a particular event type or aggregate at some point in the future.
 You